Domicile is one of those words that courts and lawyers toss around and expect people to understand. In fact, its meaning can be tricky.

-Some factors that indicate where you're domiciled include where you live, vote, register your car, and where your spouse and children live.
+Some factors that indicate where you're domiciled include where you live, vote, register your car, and where your spouse or partner and children live.
 But domicile is fundamentally a question of your intent—which state do you consider your permanent home?

 Example: Harry and Simone have lived in New Jersey most of their lives.
 They've owned their New Jersey house for 30 years, their tax returns list their New Jersey address, and their wills declare that they're residents of New Jersey.
 But they now spend six months of the year in Florida, own a house in a resort community there, vote there, and have a car registered there.
 Where is their legal domicile?
 If there's a legal battle, the outcome will depend on evidence of which one they consider their permanent home.
 Unless they've transferred most of their important activities (see below) to Florida, there's probably not enough evidence to show that they intended to change their domicile from New Jersey to Florida.

 If it isn't clear which state is your legal domicile, decide which one you want it to be, and then take steps to make sure that state will legally be considered your domicile.

 Owning a home in a state, or spending most of your time there, isn't enough to make it your domicile.
 Because the crucial factor is your intent, take every opportunity to show or declare that the preferred state is your permanent residence.

 For example, it's important to use your in-state address for your:

 In your estate planning documents, including your will, living trust, powers of attorney, and healthcare directive, you can also make an explicit statement that the preferred state is your domicile.
 Most wills, for example, begin with a statement of domicile.
 Make sure the documents comply with the preferred state's laws.